eric-blake/Bloom/README.md

 Bloom is a site for people who are interested in visiting a beautiful botanical garden in the west of Ireland.
 The site is targeted towards people who are looking for information about the garden before they visit.

+![Screeshot from http://ami.responsivedesign.is/ website, that show how the website looks on commons screen sizes] (/assets/documentation/bloom-mockup-png)

 ## Features

 ### Navigation Bar: